-10. The application has been filed by Deepak Nitrite Limited.
-The applicant has certified that it is not related to an exporter or producer of the subject goods in the subject country or an importer in India either directly or indirectly within the meaning of Rule 2(b) the Rules.
-The applicant has not imported the product under consideration.
-There are 4 other producers who have neither supported nor opposed the investigation.
-11. As per the evidence available on record, it is seen that the production of the applicant accounts for a major proportion in the domestic production of the like article in India.

-Therefore, the applicant constitutes 'domestic industry' within the meaning of Rule 2(b) of the Rules, and the application satisfies the criteria of standing in terms of Rule 5(3) of the Rules.
+11. The application has been filed by M/s Alkyl Amines Chemicals Limited.
+The applicant has claimed that they are the sole producer of the subject goods in India.
+The applicant has certified that they are not related to an exporter or producer of the subject goods in the subject country or an importer in India either directly or indirectly.
+The applicant has not imported the PUC.
+12. Based on the information provided, it is seen that the applicant constitutes 'domestic industry' within the meaning of Rule 2(b) of the Rules, and the application satisfies the criteria of standing in terms of Rule 5(3) of the Rules.